AlbertWeichselbraun/wikipedia-link-extractor/README.md

 ```
 ### Usage

-Generate a CSV file that contains a mapping from Wikipedia link text to the corresponding link targets.
+Generate a TSV file that contains a mapping from Wikipedia link text to the corresponding link targets.
 ```bash
 python3 ./wikipedia-link-extractor.py enwiki-20190320-pages-articles.xml.bz2 link-file.csv.xz
 ```